TotalTechGeek/nspdh/readme.md

 Well...
 I went against standard practices... but with good reason!

-**Before you click off, don't worry, I didn't make the amateur mistake of just selecting a random prime, I researched!
-I know the attacks.**
+**Before clicking off, don't worry, I didn't make the amateur mistake of just selecting a random prime.**

 After thoroughly researching Discrete Log Cryptography and contacting a few people who have written on the topic, I disagreed with a few "design" and measurement decisions early cryptographers made a few decades ago.
 Let me give provide background: